Writing EXamples:

 “Every month in 2019, we are hosting small groups interested in moving through it in a transmedia performance ritual of sound, light, water, and intermedia immersion.
 We find that holding space for feeling into thought makes intentional action more possible.
 We are in Germany now but will have more gatherings in Columbus starting in August.
 Join us: livablefuturesnow.org” - Norah Zuniga Shaw.

-Until 2024, I was a contributing and core artist of Livable Futures, and my involvement with Livable Futures started in 2016.
+Until 2024, I was a contributing core creative and media designer, of Livable Futures, and my involvement with Livable Futures started in 2016.
 My role began as an experimental dancer in the work and evolved to lighting, costume, media, and co-creative collaborator.
 Climate Gatherings Lecture for the co-creative environment, allowing those involved to dive deeply towards artistic change, and theoretical, and factual implications.
 During our rehearsals and residencies, we have held space for special guests like Tonya Lockyer, Michelle Ellsworth, Pamala Z, Andre Zachary, and Susan Kozel to participate in the collaboration process.
 Through these rich explorations, we have discovered the width and depth of different variables essential to the work.
 Alongside these special guests are the core members, Norah Zuniga Shaw, Oded Huberman, Marc and Ann Ainger, Dorian Ham, Lexi Stilianos, Laura Patterson, Tara Burns, and myself.
 The audience collaborates with this work because they are personally invited to complete a survey before attending.
 The reason for this is that Norah can source the audience for texts to connect on a deeper level of performance, like sewing in the audience's thoughts about the environment of the performance for action versus passivity.
 Having an inside scope of how the audience participates is further research for me when building co-creative immersive environments.

 As a dance practitioner, these lectures challenge me to investigate deep dives into spaces where time no longer exists, warps forward, and slows down.
 The work starts with a simple score - improvise with a partner but stay entirely in sync with each other.
 While this task seems easy, it is very complex to be identical to someone in an improvisation.
 My partner has shifted over the two years, but there is an expenditure on the possibilities of movement operations each time.
 My work with movement has seeped into states of deep meditation, internal/external critique, and hyper-awareness of space and time throughout this project.